vtocitu365/Data-Visualization/README.md

 There are 5454 different exoplanets in this dataset with 4 features.

 •	DATE: The year the planet was discovered (starting in 1990)

-•	Radius R (rjupiter): This represents the radius of the planet as a ratio of Jupiter's radius.

 •	Period (days): This is how long a "year" is on one of those planets.
 Very early planets tended to orbit closely to their star, which increased the oscillations favored by the Gravity Method